dyvenia/site-thescalableway/README.md

 ### Development Workflow

 * Implement changes by:
-    * *FOR WEBSITE CHANGES*:
+    * *FOR WEBSITE CONTENT CHANGES*:

-      `admin` panel in Sveltia CMS UI (changes in Sveltia are pefromed directly to `dev` branch, you can enter admin panel using path: https://thescalableway.com/admin/).
+      admin panel in Sveltia CMS UI (changes in Sveltia are pefromed directly to `content` branch, you can enter admin panel using path: https://thescalableway.com/admin_content/).

       *Admin panel is deployed using Sveltia CMS.
-All admin configurations are in [`src/admin/config.yml`](https://github.com/dyvenia/site-thescalableway/blob/main/src/admin/config.yml).*
+All admin configurations are in [`src/admin_content/config.yml`](https://github.com/dyvenia/site-thescalableway/blob/main/src/admin_content/config.yml).*

     * *FOR INFRASTRUCTURE CHANGES*:

-       perfom changes directly in repo (PR/Merge to `dev` branch).
+       perfom changes directly in repo (PR/Merge to `dev` branch) or by admin panel in Sveltia CMS UI (changes in Sveltia are pefromed directly to `dev` branch, you can enter admin panel using path: https://thescalableway.com/admin_dev/).

+       *Admin panel is deployed using Sveltia CMS.
+All admin configurations are in [`src/admin_dev/config.yml`](https://github.com/dyvenia/site-thescalableway/blob/main/src/admin_dev/config.yml).*

 * Once the changes have been made and tested, create a PR to the main branch and assign one of the repository owners for review and approval.
 * After merging the changes to the main branch, Netlify will automatically build and deploy the changes to the production website.
+* After merging the changes into the main branch, synchronization with the `dev` and `content` branches is required.

 <p align="center">